gnobitab/FuseDream/README.md

 ![FuseDream](./imgs/header_img.png?raw=true "FuseDream")

+## Introduction
+FuseDream uses pre-trained GANs (we support BigGAN-256 and BigGAN-512 for now) and CLIP to achieve high-fidelity text-to-image generation.

 ## Requirements
 Please use `pip` or `conda` to install the following packages:
 `PyTorch==1.7.1, torchvision==0.8.2, lpips==0.1.4` and also the requirements from [BigGAN](https://github.com/ajbrock/BigGAN-PyTorch).